Checklist to start:

 Issue: The application trying to use the microphone does not have the necessary permissions.

-Solution: Go to your system’s privacy settings (on Windows: Settings > Privacy > Microphone) and make sure apps are allowed to access the microphone.
+Solution: Go to your system’s privacy settings (on Windows: Settings > Privacy & security > Microphone) and make sure apps are allowed to access the microphone.

 Issue: The microphone is muted or disabled in the system settings.